Assaraya Alhamra Museum

 on both sides, which gave the museum

-an unique outdoor department.
-Ever since
+an outstanding outdoor department.

-After the Romans' descendants' return in
+After the Romans' descendants' return with the arrival of the 20th century,

-ammunition storehouse, into Libya's first
+ammunition storehouse into Libya's first

-museum in 1919, to house some of the countless
+museum, in 1919, to house some of the countless

-archaeological artifacts scattered across
+archaeological artifacts, scattered across

 reference to the classical Greco-Roman